yangshun/fate/README.md

 #### Mutations

-`useActionState` runs actions in a queue.
-This means only one action runs at a time, and subsequent actions have to wait for the previous one to finish.
-Sometimes you might want to run mutations immediately without waiting.
+fate Actions are the recommended way to execute server mutations in React components.
+However, there are cases where you might want to call mutations imperatively, outside of React components, or without waiting for previous actions to finish like `useActionState` does.
 For such cases, you can use `fate.mutations` to call mutations imperatively:

 ```tsx
 const result = await fate.mutations.comment.add({
   input: { content, postId: post.id },
 });
 ```

+You can call mutations from anywhere, and without waiting for previous mutations to finish.
+The mutation API matches the API of fate Actions, including optimistic updates and view selection.
+With mutations, you'll need to handle loading states and errors manually, and the result is returned as a promise.

 #### Mutation Server Implementation